Chinese calligraphy: Technique

 The shape, size, stretch, and type of hair in the brush, the color and density of the ink, as well as the absorptive speed and surface texture of the paper are the main physical parameters influencing the final result.
 The calligrapher also influences the result by the quantity of ink/water he lets the brush take up, then by the pressure, inclination, and direction he gives to the brush, producing thinner or bolder strokes, and smooth or toothed borders.
 Eventually, the speed, acceleration and deceleration of the writer's moves and turns, and the stroke order give "spirit" to the characters by influencing greatly their final shape.
 The "spirit" is referred to yi in Chinese calligraphy.
 Yi means "intention or idea" in Chinese.
-The more practice a calligrapher has, his or her technique will transfer from youyi (intentionally making a piece of work) to wuyi (creating art with unintentional moves).
-Wuyi is considered a higher stage for calligraphers, which require the calligrapher to have perfect control over the brush and wrist and following his or her heart.
+The more practice a calligrapher has, their technique will transfer from youyi (intentionally making a piece of work) to wuyi (creating art with unintentional moves).
+Wuyi is considered a higher stage for calligraphers, which require the calligrapher to have perfect control over the brush and wrist and following their heart.